bradlys/checkin/readme.md

 # Work To Be Done

-Check the Issues page on https://github.com/Schlenkerb/checkin/issues
+I am not currently accepting work from others on this project.
+However, you're welcome to check the Issues page on https://github.com/Schlenkerb/checkin/issues